Lux-AI-Challenge/Lux-Design-S2/specs.md

     * Rubble - reduce rubble by 1 if light, 10 if heavy
     * Lichen - reduce lichen value by 10 if light, 100 if heavy
 * Self destruct - Destroys the robot on the spot, which creates rubble.
-* Recharge X - the robot waits until it has X power
+* Recharge X - the robot waits until it has X power.
+In code, the recharge X command is not removed from the action queue until the robot has X power.
 * Repeat - This is not an explicit action but is a boolean/bit that can be added to each action.
 It tells the robot to append the action the robot just took to the end of the action queue.
 When set to False, executed actions are not appended back and are removed from the queue.

 The following table summarizes the configurations.